Skip to main content

 - You can see sitemap-specific data in Search Console.

-"Can I give my web developer access to my Search Console?"
+"Can I give my web developer access?"

-Yes, and it's usually a good idea.
+Yes, and it's usually a smart idea.

 1. Go to Settings → Users and permissions.